 The Orthodox Church never experienced a reformation and continues in the beliefs and practices of the first 1,000 years of Christian history.
 It is unified worldwide in doctrine, worship, and spirituality.

 The easiest way to understand the difference is this: Orthodoxy maintains the New Testament tradition without change; Catholicism added to it; and Protestantism subtracted from it.
 Historically, the Orthodox Church is both “pre-Protestant” and “pre-Roman Catholic” in the sense that many Roman Catholic teachings developed much later in Christian history (i.e. indulgences and purgatory).

 The Church which brought Orthodoxy to North America is now bringing North America to Orthodoxy.
 Constantly, people are learning about the faith and worship of the Orthodox Church.
 New churches are beginning in cities and towns from coast to coast.
 With renewed vision, many established churches have made the transition to English-language services.
-Not surprisingly, many university students seem increasingly interested in the Orthodox Church.
+Not surprisingly, many seem increasingly interested in the Orthodox Church.
 They are discovering Orthodoxy as a place where the search for spiritual reality finds fulfillment.